-A Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care The BEREC Office is exempt from: BEREC Office staff are exempt from: all direct taxes and administrative fees with regard to the premises it owns or rents, its assets, revenues and other property; as well as on the supply of goods and services (including those on the consumption of gas, electricity and any type of fuel) for official use by the BEREC Office.
-Salaries, wages, emoluments, SNEs' allowances, retirement, invalidity and survivor's pensions paid by the BEREC Office or by the EU are exempted from national taxes. value added tax (VAT) and excise duty with regard to purchase of all goods and services; exemption will be granted indirectly by reimbursement in accordance with a procedure established in legal acts by the Republic of Latvia.
-The exemption from VAT and excise duty will be applied directly by the supplier of goods and services, when the BEREC Office has a VAT and/or excise duty exemption certificate issued.
-The BEREC Office shall be exempt from all customs duties, prohibitions and restrictions on imports and exports in respect of articles intended for its official use including vehicles and other technical equipment and spare parts.
-The statutory staff and SNEs, who are not nationals or permanent residents of the Republic of Latvia, at the time of taking up the duties at the BEREC Office shall be refunded the VAT for one vehicle purchased in the Republic of Latvia and refund shall be provided once in a period of three years.
-Vehicles intended for the official use of the BEREC Office shall be registered under a special series similar to the registration of vehicles used by the diplomatic missions accredited to Latvia.
-The statutory staff of the BEREC Office, who are not nationals or permanent residents of the Republic of Latvia, at the time of taking up the duties, have the right to import from their last country of residence or from the country of which they are nationals, free of duty and without prohibitions or restrictions, in respect of initial establishment, within two years of taking up their appointment with the BEREC Office furniture and personal effects, including motor vehicles, which shall be registered under a special series in accordance with the usual practice for staff with immunity in the Republic of Latvia.
+Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care The BEREC Office is exempt from: BEREC Office staff are exempt from: • all direct taxes and administrative fees with regard to the premises it owns or rents, its assets, revenues and other property; as well as on the supply of goods and services (including those on the consumption of gas, electricity and any type of fuel) for official use by the BEREC Office. invalidity and survivor's pensions paid by the BEREC Office or by the EU are exempted from national taxes. value added tax (VAT) and excise duty with regard to purchase of all goods and services; exemption will be granted indirectly by reimbursement in accordance with a procedure established in legal acts by the Republic of Latvia.
+The exemption from VAT and excise duty will be applied directly by the supplier of goods and services, when the BEREC Office has a VAT and/or excise duty exemption certificate issued. the Headquarters Agreement acquired by the BEREC Office staff in Latvia during his/her employment at the Agency is reimbursed to the staff provided that the receipt with eligible items is not less than 50 EUR.
+This rule is applicable to SNEs one year after taking up their duties, but is not applicable for The BEREC Office shall be exempt from all customs duties, prohibitions and restrictions on imports and exports in respect of articles intended for its official use including vehicles and other technical equipment and spare parts. permanent residents of the Republic of Latvia, at the time of taking up the duties at the BEREC Office shall be refunded the Vehicles intended for the official use of the BEREC Office shall be registered under a special series similar to the registration of vehicles used by the diplomatic missions accredited to Latvia.

-Accompany maintife man Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care Liaison Office the Government of Latvia has established the Liaison Office on June 1, 2022 by signing the Service Level Agreement The Liaison Office shall assist and advise the BEREC Office and its Staff, including members of their family, on issues generally related to settling in and staying in Latvia.
+Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care Liaison Office the Government of Latvia has established the Liaison Office on June 1, 2022 by signing the Service Level Agreement The Liaison Office shall assist and advise the BEREC Office and its Staff, including members of their family, on issues generally related to settling in and staying in Latvia.
 It shall provide support on general administrative matters such as, but not limited to, assisting with VAT reimbursement applications, complying with the social security obligations, assisting with obtaining Special ID cards from the MFA and registering motor vehicle.
-On the request of the BEREC Office, the Liaison Office can, inter alia, facilitate access to the job market, to the day-care facilities, to the schools and universities, to banking and insurance.
+On the request of the BEREC Office, the Liaison Office can, inter alia, facilitate access to the job market, to the day- care facilities, to the schools and universities, to banking and insurance.
 It also can assist in searches for premises and facilities, housing and real estate brokerage, and telecommunications.
 More extensive list of functions of the Liaison Office are laid down in Annex 1 of the SLA.